 If you are using Azure SQL Managed Instance, you can use sys.server_resource_starts view:

 select top 200 start_time, [cpu usage %] = avg_cpu_percent from sys.server_resource_stats order by start_time desc

 This view can also return historical information about the CPU usage on your instance.
 In Azure SQL single database you can use equivalent sys.resource_stats

-Perf Mon is one useful tool that you can use to track CPU usage on the server or virtual machine where your SQL Server is running.
+Perf Mon is a useful tool that you can use to track CPU usage on the server or virtual machine where your SQL Server is running.
 Some of the parameters that you can monitor are:

 - Processor: % Privileged Time

 - Processor: %User Time

 The Azure portal enables you to monitor performance with easy-to-use interface.
 If you navigate to your Managed Instance or Single Database in the Azure portal you can see CPU usage on the main blade: